A New York Impact – An Interview with Attorney and AWB Student without limits Kenneth Gordon

 Kenneth Gordon is a New York based attorney, who has a long history of attending performances at the New York City Ballet.
 Kenneth is currently taking Ballet classes both via ZOOM and in person (including AWB Virtual classes) although he is 71 years of age and has a variety of physical disabilities.

-Rachel: What sparked your interest in dance/ballet?
+AWB: What sparked your interest in dance/ballet?

 Kenneth: My parents discovered George Balanchine shortly after he first came to New York City.
 They attended performances of his ballets even before there was a New York City Ballet.
 My family has had a subscription to the NYCB from the outset of that company.